hypnoscope/let-s-code-an-indie-game/episode_27/README.md

-#Let's Code and Indie Game - Episode 26 - Mirroring
+# Let's Code and Indie Game - Episode 27 - Damage and Status

-##What's Covered
+## What's Covered

-In this episode we user mirroring to make our player face the direction they are walking in.
+In this episode we make our player take damage but first update our entities to manage multiple statuses (renamed from timers).